 - delete your personal data ("the right to be forgotten" – Art.17 of the GDPR);

 - restrict the processing of your personal data (Art.
 18 of the GDPR);

 - transfer your personal data (Art.
 20 GDPR);

 - If it is found that the processing of personal data violates the provisions of the GDPR, the data subject has the right to lodge a complaint with the President of the Office for Personal Data Protection.

-- When viewing the Online Shop websites “cookie” files are used, which are small text files recorded in the Customer’s target device in connection with using the Online Shop.
-They are used in order to improve the experience with the Online Shop websites.
+- When viewing the Online Service websites “cookie” files are used, which are small text files recorded in the Customer’s target device in connection with using the Online Service.
+They are used in order to improve the experience with the Online Service websites.

-5. “Cookie” files may be used by advertisement networks, in particular by the Google network, in order to display advertisements adjusted to the way the Customer uses the Online Shop.
+- “Cookie” files may be used by advertisement networks, in particular by the Google network, in order to display advertisements adjusted to the way the Customer uses the Online Service.
 To that end, the information may be retained about the Customer’s navigation path or the time spent on the given website.

 Internet Explorer / Microsoft Edge

-10. Limitation of the “cookie” files application may affect some functionalities available on the Online Shop website.
+- Limitation of the “cookie” files application may affect some functionalities available on the Online Service website.